View Photo Gallery of The Watermill Center “Fada: House of Madness” benefit (50 photos)

 Guests to Watermill included Abdullah Al Awadi, Tory Burch, Seth Cameron, Jayma Cardoso, Nicholas Coblence, Paula Cooper, Susan & David Edelstein, Kim Heirston Evans & Richard Evans, Eric Firestone, Kate Foley, Amanda & Glenn Fuhrman, Jeremy Grosvenor, Audrey & Martin Gruss, Troy Halterman, Dana Hammond, Jack Hanley, Amanda Hearst, Leila Heller, Kathy & Richard Hilton, Jane Holzer,Barbara & Chiswell Langhorne, Alexia Leuschen, Jack Macrae, Fern Mallis, Nicole Miller & Kim Taipale, Edward Nahem, Sophie Oakley,Holly Peterson, Prince Dimitri of Yugoslavia, Polina Proshkina, Sarah & Izak Senbahar, Eric Shiner, Gregory Soros, Jill Stuart, Patrick Stubbs, Lady Nahid Taghinia Milani, Bara & Alex Tisch, Johannes Vogt, Neda Young and The Untitled’s Indira Cesarine.

-Photography by The Untitled Magazine, and courtesy of BFA, and The Watermill Center
+Photography by Brian Henderson for The Untitled Magazine, and courtesy of BFA, The Watermill Center